woukdo/xui-reverse-proxy/README.md

 ### Includes:

 1. Xray server configuration with X-UI:
-   - Subscription and JSON subscription to automatically update configurations.
+   - Support for automatic configuration updates through subscription and JSON subscription with the ability to convert to formats for popular applications.
    - You must enable MUX (multiplexing TCP connections) in each client application
      - VLESS-gRPC-TLS
      - VLESS-XHTTP-TLS